-Border Wall To Tobacco Age, Both Parties Tout Key Wins In Spending Deal
+Border Security To Tobacco Age, Both Parties Tout Key Wins In Spending Deal

 A Democratic aide said the measure includes $7.6 billion for the 2020 census count ($1.4 billion more than proposed by the Trump administration), $425 million for election security grants and $25 million for gun violence research through the Centers for Disease Control and Prevention and the National Institutes of Health — the first such funding in more than 20 years.

-A Republican aide said the measure includes a $22 billion boost over 2019 fiscal year spending levels for the military, a 3.1% pay raise for servicemembers and $1.375 billion for border wall funding.
+A Republican aide said the measure includes a $22 billion boost over 2019 fiscal year spending levels for the military, a 3.1% pay raise for servicemembers and $1.375 billion for border security funding.
 The president had previously demanded $8.6 billion for the border wall.

 Other provisions Democrats are touting: